The commonly used

-- work in the kidney and flush excess water and sodium from the body.
-Beta-blockers
+- Diuretics - work in the kidney and flush excess water and sodium from the body.

-do not allow calcium to enter the muscle cells of the heart and blood vessels, thus causing the blood vessels to relax and reducing the force of contraction of the heart.
+- Calcium channel blockers (CCBs) – do not allow calcium to enter the muscle cells of the heart and blood vessels, thus causing the blood vessels to relax and reducing the force of contraction of the heart.

-lower blood pressure by reducing nerve impulses to blood vessels and allow blood to pass more easily.
-Alpha-beta-blockers
+- Alpha-blockers – lower blood pressure by reducing nerve impulses to blood vessels and allow blood to pass more easily.

-reduce nerve impulses to blood vessels and also slow the heartbeat to lower blood pressure.
-Nervous system inhibitors
+- Alpha-beta-blockers – reduce nerve impulses to blood vessels and also slow the heartbeat to lower blood pressure.

-- relax blood vessels by controlling nerve impulses.
-Vasodilators
+- Nervous system inhibitors - relax blood vessels by controlling nerve impulses.